 Impacts on Teachers and Students

 The integration of LLMs into education will inevitably have disruptive effects on the roles and responsibilities of human teachers.
 As artificial intelligence handles routine tasks like grading assignments, generating lesson plans, and answering common student questions, teachers may take on more high-level strategic roles.
-They can focus more attention on providing mentorship, motivation and socio-emotional development – areas where human judgment and interpersonal skills are critical.
+They can focus more attention on providing mentorship, motivation, and socio-emotional development – areas where human judgment and interpersonal skills are critical.

 Training Robust LLMs for Educational Applications

-Deploying LLMs effectively in education requires specialized model training to equip them for pedagogical tasks.
+Deploying LLM solutions effectively in education requires specialized model training to equip them for pedagogical tasks.
 Standard pre-trained models like GPT-3 exhibit biases and inconsistencies that necessitate additional tuning and fine-tuning to address.
 Educational LLMs must provide academically rigorous content across diverse subject areas while adhering to principles of inclusion and accessibility.

 The Critical Need for Scalable Data Labeling